COS301-SE-2025/Fire-Fighter/firefighter-platform/POSTMAN_CHATBOT_TESTING.md

 Content-Type: application/json

 {
-  "query": "Do I have any fire emergencies?", "userId": "{{test_user_id}}"
+  "query": "Do I have any security incident access?", "userId": "{{test_user_id}}"
 }
 ```